-When hormones are balanced and working optimally, we feel clear minded, active, happy, and are in general good health.
+When hormones are balanced and working optimally, we feel clear-minded, active, happy, and are in generally good health.
 All is well and we couldn’t possibly feel any better than we do in this moment of pure and balanced bliss.

 In fact, it is believed that 1 in 8 women will experience hormonal imbalance in her lifetime; a battle that storms the body in the form of everything from PCOS, thyroid disorders like Graves’ disease and Hashimoto’s, infertility, chronic acne, and debilitating PMS.

 Men are also at risk for hormone imbalance and it’s estimated that 13.8 million American men suffer from mental fatigue, anxiety, depression, decreased libido, erectile dysfunction, loss of muscle mass, increased belly fat, brain fog, and “man boobs” as a result of plummeting testosterone levels.